First Aid for Scalding: How to Treat Hot Water Burn Injury

 How do you treat a hot water burn at home?

 • Cool Water: As an immediate response, run cool (not cold) water over the burn for about 10-20 minutes.
-This helps to cool the skin and reduce the severity of the burn.
+This helps to cool the skin and reduce the severity of the hot water burn.

-• Aloe Vera: Applying pure aloe vera gel or a commercial aloe vera product can help soothe the burn and promote healing.
+• Aloe Vera: Applying pure aloe vera gel or a commercial aloe vera product help soothe the scald and promote healing.
 Aloe vera has anti-inflammatory and skin-repairing properties.

 • Cold Compress: Apply a cold, damp cloth or a cold compress (a clean cloth soaked in cold water) to the burn for short periods to alleviate pain and reduce swelling.